ngl4/formation_journey/AlgoWorkout/README.md

 - The optimal approach to this problem is actually using two pointers approach.
 - This is a really great problem to train to think about and try to distinguish if it is an `estimated` problem or a `action required` problem.

+## Temi 06/01/2022 (Sparse Array with more space efficient)

+Using a `Map` data structure + storing only the elements other than zero in the Map ->  is a way to solve this problem so it is more space efficient

+**Takeaways**
+- Being able to catch on the `hint` or `question` asked by the interviewer and `ask for clarification` if needed.
+For instance, at the end of the session, Temi has asked us a follow-up question regarding if there are other ways to solve the problem without using a hashmap.
+This is a good time to ask: `so should the performance be taken into the consideration? should the new approach have the same performance, better, or it does not really matter?`

+Even though the interviewer did not tell you about it ahead of time, you have to be the one to `proactively ask them questions` and `fill in the holes` of uncertainty.

+- Being able to distinguish different methods and different performance associated with them. ie, a get and set methods are both `O(1)` time and the init method is `O(n)` time.

+## ...

 <!--

 ##